 Environmental Health and Safety

-AEDs are currently stationed (with more to be added in upcoming years) in the following locations:
+AEDs are currently stationed in the following locations: AED Location List

 What is an AED and how does it work?

 The AED is an electronic device that delivers a shock to restore the rhythm of a fibrillating heart.
 When an adult experiences a heart attack that becomes a sudden cardiac arrest (sudden, abrupt loss of heart function), the heart most often goes into uncoordinated electrical activity called ventricular fibrillation.
 During this condition the heart twitches ineffectively and can't pump blood, and death can occur within minutes.
 An AED contains a microprocessor that analyzes and detects this type of heart rhythm through adhesive pads on a victim's chest, judges whether defibrillation is needed, and then recommends a shock be delivered.
 The shock stuns the heart muscle, which gives it the opportunity to resume beating effectively.
 AEDs can save lives.